Saurabhvsharma/ypg2yui3/README.md

 #### Excercise Notes

-* We're using in-line code for simplicity of instruction
+* We are using in-line code for simplicity of instruction
 * One approach to the solution is [where-am-i.html](where-am-i.html)

-[5]: In-line is not a "best practice" particularlly in more complicated websites and applications.
+[5]: https://en.wikipedia.org/wiki/Inline_expansion "In-line is not a 'best practice' particularlly in more complicated websites and applications."

 ## Action